tanyabharti/chat-application/README.md

 # Chat-Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built with React and  Firebase.

 ## Available Scripts